Tethering: United States

 As cited in Sprint Nextel's "Terms of Service":

-"Except with Phone-as-Modem plans, you may not use a mobile device (including a Bluetooth device) as a modem in connection with any computer.
+"Except with Phone-as-Modem plans, you may not use a phone (including a Bluetooth phone) as a modem in connection with a computer, PDA, or similar device.
 We reserve the right to deny or terminate service without notice for any misuse or any use that adversely affects network performance."

-T-Mobile USA has a similar clause in its "Terms & Conditions":
+T-Mobile US has a similar clause in its "Terms & Conditions":

 "Unless explicitly permitted by your Data Plan, other uses, including for example, using your Device as a modem or tethering your Device to a personal computer or other hardware, are not permitted."

 T-Mobile's Simple Family or Simple Business plans offer "Hotspot" from devices that offer that function (such as Apple iPhone) to up to five devices.
-Since March, 27, 2014, 1000 MB per month is free in the US with cellular service.
+Since March 27, 2014, 1000 MB per month is free in the US with cellular service.
 The host device has unlimited slow internet for the rest of the month, and all month while roaming in 100 countries, but with no tethering.
 For US$10 or $20 per month more per host device, the amount of data available for tethering can be increased markedly.
-The host device cellular services can be canceled, added, or changed at any time, pro-rated, data tethering levels can be changed month-to-month, and T-Mobile no longer requires any long-term service contracts, allowing users to bring their own devices or buy devices from them, independent of whether they continue service with them.
+The host device cellular services can be canceled, added, or changed at any time; pro-rated, data tethering levels can be changed month-to-month; and T-Mobile no longer requires any long-term service contracts, allowing users to bring their own devices or buy devices from them, independent of whether they continue service with them.